I am a physician who likes to write about topics related to health, psychology, psychiatry, and spirituality.

 Experts recommend 30 minutes of moderate-to-vigorous intensity aerobic exercise at least 5 days a week or a total of 150 minutes per week.
 The activity should be spread out over at least 3 days during the week with a period of rest of no more than 2 days in a row.
 They also recommend some type of strength training at least 2 times per week in addition to aerobic activity.
 But, oddly enough, nine out of 10 fail to meet this guideline.

-Get Adequate Sleep - Short or long sleep durations are associated with higher A1C levels.
+Get adequate sleep - Short or long sleep durations are associated with higher A1C levels.
 Researchers have found that the average A1c level for people, who sleep between 6.5 to 7.4 hours per night, is the lowest at 7.3 percent, while those, who sleep less than 4.5 hours and more than 8.5 hours, has average A1Cs of 7.6 percent and 7.4 percent respectively.

 Take medications regularly – Besides lifestyle modifications, medications as prescribed by experts, if taken regularly, can help maintain A1c level within normal range.
-Insulin therapy makes a real difference for millions of people with type-1 and type-2 diabetes, so do oral hypoglycemic agents (OHA) and some other drugs in type-2 diabetes.
-A new drug, called dapaglifozin, can prevent glucose re-absorption into the kidneys, lowering A1c and reducing insulin doses in type-2 diabetes.
+Insulin therapy makes a real difference for millions of people with type-1 and type-2 diabetes, and so do oral hypoglycemic agents (OHA) and some other drugs in type-2 diabetes.
+A new drug, called dapagliflozin, can prevent glucose re-absorption into the kidneys, lowering A1c and reducing insulin doses in type-2 diabetes.
 New drugs called non-insulin injectables are available for people with type 2 diabetes.